Treasurys Weaken Amid Strong Economic Data

-U.S. government bonds weakened Friday as fresh data showed that the domestic economy ended last year on a strong note, fueled by American consumers' healthy spending.
+U.S. government bonds weakened Friday as fresh data showed that the domestic economy ended last year on a solid note, fueled by American consumers' healthy spending.

 Continue Reading Below

-The yield on the 10-year Treasury note rose to 2.654%, according to Tradeweb, from 2.628% on Thursday.
+The yield on the 10-year Treasury note rose to 2.661%, capping off four consecutive weeks of gains, from 2.628% on Thursday.
 Yields rise as bond prices fall.

-Treasury yields have risen this month but pared their climb yesterday after President Donald Trump endorsed a stronger dollar, sending the greenback higher and yields lower.
+Treasury yields have risen this month as investors bet on a pickup in growth and inflation.
+Faster growth can cause investors to favor riskier assets while inflation chips away at the purchasing power of bonds' fixed payments.

-New data released on Friday showed that the domestic economy just finished its best year since 2014.
-Gross domestic product, a measure of all goods and services produced in the U.S., adjusted for inflation, slowed but rose at an annual rate of 2.6% from October through December, the Commerce Department said Friday, less than the 2.9% reading economists surveyed by The Wall Street Journal expected.
+Yields climbed Friday after new data showed that the domestic economy just finished its best year since 2014.
+Gross domestic product, a measure of all goods and services produced in the U.S., adjusted for inflation, slowed but rose at an annual rate of 2.6% from October through December, the Commerce Department said Friday, less than the 2.9% reading that economists surveyed by The Wall Street Journal expected.

 The price index for personal-consumption expenditures rose at a 2.8% pace in the fourth quarter.
 The gauge, excluding food and energy prices, rose at a 1.9% rate.
 Other new data showed that demand for long-lasting factory goods ticked up in December, ending a strong year for the domestic economy.